Norah Jones: Additional projects and collaborations

 Jones made a cameo appearance as herself in the 2002 movie Two Weeks Notice, which starred Hugh Grant and Sandra Bullock.
 The film shows her briefly at the piano, singing for a charity benefit.

 In 2003, The Peter Malick Group and Jones released an album, New York City.
 Jones appeared on OutKast's Speakerboxxx/The Love Below album, on "Take Off Your Cool".
 This album won the Grammy Award for Album of the Year (Jones was not credited).
 Also in 2003, Jones appeared on Joel Harrison's album of jazz interpretations of country and folk songs, Free Country, as lead vocalist on "I Walk the Line" and "Tennessee Waltz".

 Jones formed The Little Willies in 2003, alongside Richard Julian on vocals, Jim Campilongo on guitar, Lee Alexander on bass, and Dan Rieser on drums.
 The alt country band released its eponymous first album in 2006 and For the Good Times in 2012.

 Jones appeared in the 2004 special, Sesame Street Presents: The Street We Live On.
 Jones appeared in the concert and DVD "Return to Sin City – A Tribute to Gram Parsons".
 Jones performed the song "She" and then, together with Keith Richards of The Rolling Stones, sang "Love Hurts".

 In 2005, Jones appeared on the Foo Fighters' album In Your Honor, performing piano and vocals on the song "Virginia Moon".
 The track was nominated for a Grammy for Best Pop Collaboration with Vocals, in 2006.

-Jones appeared on Ryan Adams' & The Cardinals' 2005 album, Jacksonville City Nights, on the track "Dear John", which she co-wrote with Adams.
-In 2011, Jones also played piano and vocals on numerous tracks on Ryan Adams' 2011 studio album Ashes & Fire.
+Jones appeared on Ryan Adams's & The Cardinals' 2005 album, Jacksonville City Nights, on the track "Dear John", which she co-wrote with Adams.
+In 2011, Jones also played piano and vocals on numerous tracks on Ryan Adams's 2011 studio album Ashes & Fire.

 Jones worked with Mike Patton in 2006, providing vocals on the track "Sucker" on the Peeping Tom project.
 The song attracted attention as it was the first time Jones used profanity in a recording.

 In 2007, Jones made her acting debut as the protagonist in a film directed by Wong Kar-wai.
 The film, My Blueberry Nights, opened for the 2007 Cannes Film Festival as one of the 22 films in competition.
 She wrote and performed a song, "The Story", for the movie.

 In January 2007, Jones recorded a live session at Abbey Road Studios for Live from Abbey Road.
 The episode, on which John Mayer and Richard Ashcroft also appeared, was aired on UK Channel 4 and on the Sundance Channel.
 She appeared twice on the PBS series Austin City Limits, on November 2, 2002, and October 6, 2007.
 The latter appearance was the season opener.